GLOBAL MARKETS-Tech stocks sink Wall Street; U.S. bonds rally

 On Wednesday, U.S. stocks bounced after dovish commentary from the Federal Reserve’s minutes from its March meeting.
 That helped shares in Asia rally overnight and bolstered European equities for a time.

-The S&P technology sector fell 2.1 percent, while the Nasdaq biotechnology index plunged 5.4 percent.
+The S&P technology sector fell 1.6 percent while the Nasdaq biotechnology index plunged 4.6 percent.

 Greece staged a triumphant return to the bond market just two years after its default placed it at the center of the euro zone debt crisis.